codesandtags/alpha/README.md

-# Angualar 2 Alpha Project
+# Angular 2 Alpha Project
 This is my first look using Angular 2

 # Installation pre-requisites